Early Stopping for Deep Image Prior

-DD, DIP+TV, GP-DIP represent different regularization strategies for controlling overfitting.
-A critical and challenging problem, however, is setting the right hyperparameters for them so that overfitting is removed while peak-level performance is preserved.
-So practically, these methods are not free from overfitting, especially when the noise level is high.
-Thus, instead of treating them as competitors, we here test if ES-WMV can reliably detect good ES points for them.
-We focus on Gaussian denoising, and report the results in \cref{fig:dd_gp_tv} (a)-(c).
-ES-WMV is able to attain $\le 1$ PNSR gap for most of the cases, with few outliers.
-These regularizations typically change the recovery trajectory.
-We suspect that finetuning of our method may improve on these corner cases---we leave this as future research.
+We compare VAL with our ES-WMV on the $9$-image dataset with low-/high-level Gaussian and impulse noise.
+Since \cite{ding_validation_2022} takes $90\%$ pixels to train DIP and this usually decreases the peak performance, we report the final PSNRs detected by both methods (see \cref{fig:val_psnr}).
+The two ES methods \textbf{perform very comparably in image denoising}, probably due to a mild violation of the i.i.d. assumption only, and also to a relatively low degree of information loss due to data splitting. \textbf{The more complex nonlinear BID in \cref{sec:bid_exp} reveals their gap.}

-SIREN~\cite{sitzmann2020implicit} is a relative of DIP models, but parameterizes $\mb x$ as the discretization of a continuous function: this function takes into spatial coordinates and returns the corresponding function values.
-This parameterization proves beneficial in representing visual objects with substantial high-frequency components, compared to typical CNNs models used in DIP.
-In this experiment, we test SIREN as a replacement of DIP models for Gaussian denoising, and summarize the results in \cref{fig:dd_gp_tv} (d).
-ES-WMV is again able to detect near-peak performance for most images.
+\paragraph{ES-WMV as a helper for DIP variants} , DIP-TV, and GP-DIP represent different regularization strategies to control overfitting.
+However, a critical issue is setting the right hyperparameters for them so that overfitting is removed while peak-level performance is preserved.
+Therefore, practically, these methods are not free from overfitting, especially when the noise level is high.
+Thus, instead of treating them as competitors, we test whether ES-WMV can reliably detect good ES points for them.
+We focus on Gaussian denoising and report the results in \cref{fig:dd_gp_tv} (a)-(c) and \cref{sec:helper_ap}. \textbf{ES-WMV is able to attain $\le 1$ PNSR gap for most cases}, with few outliers; we provide a detailed analysis about some of the outliers in \cref{sec:sup_failure}.

-\paragraph{Performance on real-world denoising} As stated from the beginning, ES-WMV is designed with real-world IPs in mind, targeting unknown noise types and levels.
-Given the encouraging performance above, we test it on the standard RGB track of NTIRE 2020 Real Image Denoising Challenge~\cite{abdelhamed2020ntire}.
-Just to be clear, our purpose here is not to compete with SOTA methods on this dataset---they are data-driven methods based on the training set provided in the challenge, or to prove the supremacy of DIP for denoising.
-We simply focus on evaluating ES-WMV in a real-world setting.
-So we directly test ES-WMV on the validation dataset, which comprises $1024$ images of size $256 \times 256$.
-Since the noise types and levels are unknown, we try both MSE, as well as the more robust $\ell_1$ and Huber losses.
+\paragraph{ES-WMV as a helper for implicit neural representations (INRs)} INRs, such as \cite{tancik_fourier_2020} and \cite{sitzmann2020implicit}, use multilayer perceptrons to represent highly nonlinear functions in low-dimensional problem domains and have achieved superior results in complex 3D visual tasks.
+We further extend our ES-WMV to help the INR family and take SIREN~\citep{sitzmann2020implicit} as an example.
+SIREN parameterizes $\mb x$ as the discretization of a continuous function: this function takes in spatial coordinates and returns the corresponding function values.
+Here, we test SIREN, which is reviewed in \cref{sec:details_variants}, as a replacement for DIP models for Gaussian denoising and summarize the results in \cref{fig:dd_gp_tv} and \cref{fig:dd_gp_tv_ssim}. \textbf{ES-WMV is again able to detect near-peak performance for most images.}